Community flood schemes

 The first community scheme as part of the FAIR (Flood: Aware, Informed, Resilient) Project has been at the Norton Canes Community Library.

-The library is an important community hub for Norton Canes and neighbouring villages and is a safe space for many community and voluntary groups.
+The library is an important community hub for Norton Canes and neighbouring villages and acts as a safe space and meeting place for many community and voluntary groups.
 The library entrance was regularly flooded from surface water during rainfall.
 Larger events flooded the carpark and grounds of a neighbouring church and caused foul sewer flooding to enter the library.

 To reduce this flooding, the FAIR Project has worked with the library to implement an innovative and collaborative community scheme including the installation of: